RaoNagaraj/es6/README.md

 * While similar, there are certain distinctions between **Objects** and **Maps** and therefore are certain use-cases
  * Most importantly `Map` instances are **only** useful for collections and `Objects` used as records with fields and methods

-> At a fundamental level when working with single entries you could do the following:
+> At a fundamental level when working with maps you could do the following:

 ``` javascript
 let map = new Map();